Last Updated: December 11, 2024

 • Less reporting: Compared to corporations, LLCs have fewer required meetings and reports.

-For a more in-depth look at why an LLC might be a better option for you, see our breakdown of what an LLC is.
+For a more in-depth look at why an LLC might be a better option for you, see our breakdown of an LLC.

 An LLC with only one member doesn’t have to file a separate federal return for the company.
 The member reports the LLC income on their personal income tax return (Form 1040).
 But LLCs with more than one member are treated like a general partnership.
 They must file a separate information federal return for the LLC, Form 1065.
 Then each LLC member reports their share of the profits on Schedule K-1 and attaches it to their own personal federal tax return.